 We also learnt about combining the standalone and consolidated financials in the historical financial data analysis.
 We saw the steps that we take to combine the standalone and consolidated financial data of companies provided by Screener.in in its Export to Excel feature so that an investor can conduct a comprehensive analysis of companies.

 Now let us proceed to enhance our understanding of the comparative usage of standalone vs consolidated financials by answering the important queries asked by investors in the Ask Your Queries section of our website.

 Comparison of standalone vs consolidated profit after tax (PAT)

 Can you please help me understand the difference between the standalone PAT/PBT/TO etc. with Consolidated?

-- What happens in case subsidiary is also listed – how should the revenue and profits are shared?
+- What happens in case subsidiary is also listed – how should the revenue and profits be shared?
 What number should be used by an investor to understand the health of the business?

 - Where and how to understand which numbers to take for the analysis?